Are you looking for information on HDB fire insurance?

 4) Does not cover what’s inside

 What truly makes your house a “home”?
-For most Singaporeans, it’s not just the walls and roof — it’s the design, the furniture, and the appliances that make it comfortable.
+For most Singaporeans, it’s not just the walls and roof.
+It’s the design, the furniture, and the appliances that make it comfortable.
 After spending time, effort, and money on renovations and home decor, your home becomes a reflection of you.

 Unfortunately, HDB fire insurance doesn’t cover the contents inside your home.
 If something were to happen, the cost of replacing your belongings could be significant.